Selection of 3 products from

 If the dose is reduced, measure the serum bromide concentration to ensure it remains within the therapeutic range.

 Bromide and chloride compete for re-absorption by the kidneys.
 Increasing dietary chloride (salt) intake will decrease renal re-absorption of bromide, causing decreased serum bromide concentrations, which could lead to seizures.
-Conversely, changing to a diet low in chloride will increase serum bromide concentrations, which could cause bromide intoxication (see Overdose section).
+Conversely, changing to a diet low in chloride will increase serum bromide concentrations, which could cause bromide intoxication (see Overdose).

 Loop diuretics (e.g. furosemide) can increase bromide excretion, lowering serum bromide concentrations.